hbctraining/publication_perfect/lessons/boxplot_application_of_basic_plotting.md

 View(normalized_counts)
 ```

 We see that each sample is a column in the data frame and every gene is a row.
-We want to compare the normalized counts between samples using the boxplot, but it is important to note that `ggplot2` requires all data that is to be assigned to x- or y-coordinates (or any other plotting variable) are stored in a single column of the data frame.
+We want to compare the **normalized counts between samples** using the boxplot, but it is important to note that `ggplot2` requires data that is to be assigned to x- or y-coordinates (or any other plotting variable) is stored as a single column in the data frame.
 Since the normalized counts values of each sample is stored in a different column, we need to 'gather' these columns together into a single column before we can plot them.
 To do this we can use a handy `tidyr` function called `pivot_longer()`.

 The syntax for `pivot_longer()` is: